xen0n/xen0n.github.io/content/posts/tinkering/loongarch-faq.en.md

 [syuu]: https://www.slideshare.net/syuu1228/hardware-assited-x86-emulation-on-godson-3-5040660
 [foxsen-pres-202104]: https://www.bilibili.com/video/BV1KZ4y1c7kQ

-- New architectural state of the EFLAGS register is added, along with purely EFLAGS-updating counterparts for some basic instructions;
+- An EFLAGS register is added to the architectural state, along with purely EFLAGS-updating counterparts for some basic instructions;
-- New architectural state of the TOP register is added, along with the corresponding FPU mode bit; semantics of FP register operands is altered to be TOP-based if the x87 emulation mode is enabled.
+- A TOP register is added to the architectural state, along with the corresponding FPU mode bit; semantics of FP register operands is altered to be TOP-based if the x87 emulation mode is enabled (e.g. meaning of `$f2` becomes something like `$f(TOP + 2)` instead).

 Loongson later added support for other operations too, such as the ARM conditional execution, and the approach should be similar.